ymhsheader

 Q- What are these YM Communities that I have just joined all about?

 A- The communities are e-mail discussion lists where young mothers with common ties and interests can talk to each other through the group about parenting, life as a young mom, personal issues, and everything else!
-The communities were created as part of the mandate of the Young Mommies Help Site @ www.youngmommies.com (which is to “support, inform, and connect young mothers so they can better face the challenges of parenting”).
+The communities were created as part of the mandate of The Young Mommies Homesite @ www.youngmommies.com (which is to “support, inform, and connect young mothers so they can better face the challenges of parenting”).

 Q- What makes them different from the other online groups I’ve seen?

 A- Although we are sure there are plenty of good online discussion groups for young/teen mothers out there on the internet, we also know the YM Communities are among the very best.
 We offer a very secure and supportive atmosphere for moms.
 Our extra security measures and our community guidelines mean that only real moms (no “fakers”), participating moms (no “lurkers”), and moms who follow appropriate “netiquette” (no “spammers”, “flamers”, etc.) are members of the e-mail groups and are present in our weekly chats.
 We also combine the “best of both worlds” when it comes to group size.
-We have smaller groups with more specific topics so that moms can feel very connected to a handful of individuals and aren’t overwhelmed with too much e-mail, but we also allow moms in one of those small groups to access a large network of other young moms through our weekly all groups chat and Community Newsletters.
-This large network currently consists of approximately 250 mommies!
+We have smaller groups with more specific topics so that moms can feel very connected to a handful of individuals and aren’t overwhelmed with too much e-mail, but they are also connected to a large network of other young moms.

 Q- How are they set up and managed?

-A- In a non-technical sense, the Communities are set up so that a group of members (about 5-35 depending on the group) talk to each other about various topics, with the assistance of a group Moderator (1-4 mods per group) and the Coordinators.
-The Community Coordinators are responsible for the management of the groups, and make sure that everything goes smoothly.
+A- In a non-technical sense, the Communities are set up so that a group of members (about 5-35 depending on the group) talk to each other about various topics, with the assistance of a group Moderator to make sure that everything goes smoothly.

-Q- Why did I need to agree to the Guidelines before I joined?
+Q- Why do I need to agree to the Guidelines?

 A- In themany years that the Communities/groups have been around, we’ve had numerous problems with members and outsiders, and learning from all these situations led to the creation of the Community Guidelines to try to guard against them.
 We’ve found that all these negative experiences really hurt the “spirit” of the group, and were uncomfortable/sad/distressing for all the moms who were genuinely seeking support.
-For example, before we had restricted membership, males and other non-moms would join the groups, read our posts, and then unsubscribe, or post a “spam” advertisement message, which felt like an invasion of our privacy.
-With the Guidelines in place, these situations virtually never happen.
+For example, there were some moms who joined the group looking to "spam" other moms regularly about a product they were selling.
+Or a single father might join looking for a dating site instead of a support group!
+With the Guidelines now in place, these situations virtually never happen.

 Q- What happens if someone breaks a guideline?